Keyring-Network/core-contracts/docs/index.md

 function checkPolicyAndWallet(address trader, uint32 policyId, address attestor) public returns (bool acceptable)
 ```

-The identity tree must be a policy attestor, the wallet must not be flagged by any policy wallet
+The identity tree must be a policy attestor, the wallet must be whitelisted by all policy wallet
 check and the policy rule cannot be toxic.

 #### Parameters